The CFO’s Approach to Overcoming Growing Pains for SMEs.

 Action point: Review your pricing.
 Could you increase rates for certain clients or services?
 Move to monthly billing or upfront payments?
 Automate your collections to improve cash flow?

-ABC Ltd example: They only accepted long-term contracts where they could deliver a premium service.
-They weren’t the cheapest — and didn’t want to be — but their value was clear.
-This gave them reliable income, allowed them to plan ahead, and ultimately increased the value of the business when they came to sell.
+CMS Ltd example: We focused on long-term contracts where we could deliver a premium service.
+We were never the cheapest — and didn’t want to be — but our value was clear.
+This gave us reliable income, allowed us to plan ahead, and ultimately increased the value of the business when we came to sell.

 N is for Niche: Be a Specialist, Not a Generalist